GiuseppeLantieri/fairfund/README.md

 npm i
 ```

-this will install all the required packages required.
+this will install all the required packages.
 ## Setting local environment variables
-create a file in the parent directory called **.env** and put your wallet private key inside as follow:
+create a file in the parent directory called `.env` and put your wallet private key inside as follow:

 ```
 PRIVATE_KEY="<private-key>"
 ```
 ## Deploy the smart contracts on Bitfinity Network
-Once you're good with the previous steps it's time to deploy the smartcontract.
+Once you're good with the previous steps it's time to deploy the smart contract.
 We used the hardhat framework so the deploy is very easy, just execute this command in the parent folder of the project:

 ```batch
 npx hardhat run --network bitfinityTest scripts/deploy.js
 ```

-it's possible to change the destination network (we used the bitfinity test network in the scope of this project) specifing a new network in the hardhat.config.ts configuration file such as:
+it's possible to change the destination network (we used the bitfinity test network for the scope of this project) specifing a new network in the hardhat.config.ts configuration file such as:

 ```
 networks: {